 Students who are not seeking a degree, yet want to gain new skills or enhance an existing skill, expand career development, or explore new subject matter for personal growth can find a place in The Department of Exploratory Studies.
-Students can take up to 24 semester hours of college credit of either undergraduate or 9 credit hours (for graduate level courses-to be taken through Graduate School) as a non-degree seeking student.
+Students can take up to 24 semester hours of undergraduate college credit as a non-degree seeking student.